MEDICAL BENEFITS PLAN 2 & 3

 5.9.10 – POST-RETIREMENT MEDICAL BENEFITS

-(A) Disability Retirement – Medical and hospital expenses arising from an approved service-connected or occupational injury/illness shall be reimbursable, if the Member’s disability benefits continued until the Member reached Disability Retirement Age.
+(A) Disability Retirement – Medical and hospital expenses arising from an approved service-connected injury/illness or occupational disability shall be reimbursable, if the Member’s disability benefits continued until the Member reached Disability Retirement Age.

-(B) Service Retirement – For Members who are retired as of January 1, 2007, medical and hospital expenses arising from an approved service-connected or occupational injury/illness shall not be reimbursable.
+(B) Service Retirement – For Members who are retired as of January 1, 2007, medical and hospital expenses arising from an approved service-connected injury/illness or occupational disability shall not be reimbursable.

-(C) Service Retirement – For Members who are not retired before January 1, 2007, medical and hospital expenses arising from an approved service-connected or occupational injury/illness shall be reimbursable.
+(C) Service Retirement – For Members who are not retired before January 1, 2007, medical and hospital expenses arising from an approved service-connected injury/illness or occupational disability shall be reimbursable.

 (D) The Director shall deny the Claim for medical or hospital expense if the Director determines by a Preponderance of the Evidence that a Claim under subsection (C) from a retired Member is due to the following: